Peeyush-04/Networking/README.md

 # 🏫 University Campus Network Design – Cisco Packet Tracer
-This project presents a comprehensive network infrastructure for a university campus, meticulously designed and simulated using Cisco Packet Tracer.
-It encompasses multiple departments and facilities, ensuring seamless communication, resource sharing, and centralized services
+This project presents a comprehensive network infrastructure for a university campus, meticulously designed and simulated using Cisco Packet Tracer.
+It encompasses multiple departments and facilities, ensuring seamless communication, resource sharing, and centralized services

 ---